secova25/Student-Records-/README.md

 placed into credit.

    ### Methods that were Constructed.
    - add() method that was inherited in both College and HighSchool class will allows     us to add a Node to an existing ArrayList.
   - delete () method that removes a credit, that already exist on either student A or     student B and its possible to remove it by determining a student’s name, there are only two students A or B, and class name.
 This will delete a           specific course from either student A or student B.

  ### UML Design and Discription
  ![UML Classes](/Documents/umlClass.png)

+ ## HTML/CSS/PHP/JAVASCRIPT version
+  Following with similar abstract classes we constructed the similar designs that will see in Javafx.